Do you know worldwide statistics?

-- Over 230,000 women are diagnosed with ovarian cancer worldwide each year, and about 140,000 women die from the disease.
+- Over 239,000 women are diagnosed with ovarian cancer worldwide each year, and about 140,000 women die from the disease each year.

 - Ovarian cancer causes more deaths than any other cancer of the female reproductive system.

-- There is no early detection test for ovarian cancer.
+- There is currently no sufficiently accurate screening test for the early detection of ovarian cancer in average-risk women.
 A Pap smear will NOT detect it.

 - Ovarian cancer is not a silent killer.
 In June 2007, a consensus statement outlining specific symptoms was released.